-A \$50 fee is required when the brief is filed for the first time in an application, 35 U.S.C.
-41. Rule 192 provides that the applicant shall file a brief of the authorities and arguments on which he will rely to maintain his appeal, including a concise explanation of the invention which should refer to the drawing by reference characters, and a copy of the claims involved, at the same time indicating if he desires an oral hearing.
-Rule 192(a) requires the submission of three copies of the appeal brief.
+A fee under § 1.17(f) is required when the brief is filed for the first time in a particular application, 37 CFR 1.192 provides that the appellant shall file a brief of the authorities and arguments on which he or she will rely to maintain his or her appeal, including a concise explanation of the invention which should refer to the drawing by reference characters, and a copy of the claims involved.
+37 CFR 1.192(a) requires the submission of three copies of the appeal brief.

-For sake of convenience, the copy of the claims involved should be double spaced.
+For sake of convenience, the copy of the claims in-

+volved should be double spaced.

-The brief, as well as every other paper relating to an appeal, should indicate the number of the examining group to which the application is assigned and the serial number.
+The brief, as well as every other paper relating to an appeal, should indicate the number of the examining group to which the application or patent under reexamination is assigned and the serial number.
 When the brief is received, it is forwarded to the group where it is entered in the file, and referred to the examiner.

-Applicants are reminded that their briefs in appealed cases must be responsive to every ground of rejection stated by the examiner, including new grounds stated in his answer.
+Appellants are reminded that their briefs in appealed cases must be responsive to every ground of rejection stated by the examiner, including new grounds stated in his or her answer.

-Where an applicant fails to respond by way of brief or reply brief to any ground of rejection, and it appears that the failure is inadvertent, applicant shall be notified by the examiner that he is allowed one month to correct the defect by filing a supplemental brief.
+Where an appellant fails to respond by way of brief or reply brief to any ground of rejection, and it appears that the failure is inadvertent, appellant shall be notified by the examiner that he or she is allowed one month to correct the defect by filing a supplemental brief.
 Where this procedure has not been followed, the Board of Appeals should remand the application to the examiner for compliance.
-When the record clearly indicates intentional failure to respond by brief to any ground of rejection, for example, by failure to file a supplemental brief within the one-month period allowed for that purpose, the examiner should inform the Board of Appeals of this fact in his answer and merely specify the claims affected.
+When the record clearly indicates intentional failure to respond by brief to any ground of rejection, for example, by failure to file a supplemental brief within the one-month period allowed for that purpose, the examiner should inform the Board of Appeals of this fact in the answer and merely specify the claims affected.